 You must have administrative privileges to start, stop, and configure CF. A rare cause of this error would be that the CF driver and/or other kernel components have somehow been damaged.
 If you believe this is the case, remove and then re-install the CF package.
-If this does not resolve the problem, contact your customer support representative.
+If this does not resolve the problem, contact field engineers.
 An additional error message will also be generated in the system-log file: